 Unlike the aforementioned communities that are generalistic, Kotlin User Group is a community for developers that work with the Kotlin programming language.
 It also provide an opportunity for tech enthusiasts to be learn about the programming language.

-Kotlin User Group Lagos was by Eyitayo Alimi, Founder and CTO of Nectar Hub Software Company, in 2017.
-And the Kotlin User Group in Abuja was started in the same year by Shola "Slick" Akinrolie, Adetayo James and other people.
+Kotlin User Group Lagos was started by Eyitayo Alimi, Founder and CTO of Nectar Hub Software Company, in 2017.
+And the Kotlin User Group in Abuja was started the same year by Shola "Slick" Akinrolie, Adetayo James and some other people.
 Today, Kotlin User Group has grown to have 13 more chapters across Nigeria.

 Condennovation is a community of developers on mission to give back to the society.
 In partnership with the IBI Foundation and Major League Hacking, Codennovation organises meetups where young people learn programming, designing and other technology skills.